 Do you see?
 By choosing to reveal himself in response to her words, the Son of God effectively made Mary a partner in his ministry.
 He heeded her.
 He followed her lead.
 Then he made sure that John recorded the story so that we would never forget it.

-Extracted from Paul’s forthcoming book The Silent Queen: Why the Church Needs Women to Find their Voice.
-Pre-order your copy now.
+Extracted from Paul’s new book The Silent Queen: Why the Church Needs Women to Find their Voice.